Somoshree/ContentBasedMovieRecommender/README.md

 Link to the dataset: https://www.kaggle.com/tmdb/tmdb-movie-metadata

-Link to the web application: https://movierecommender-nlp.herokuapp.com/ I used Flask web framework in built in Python to put in on web.
+Link to the web application: https://movierecommender-nlp.herokuapp.com/

+I have used Flask web framework in built in Python to put in on web.